 If you think you’re spending too much on eating out, then take a look at the cold hard numbers.
 Many apps provide graphs and charts to ram home the message.”

 In terms of helping you save up, apps like Revolut use algorithms to work out how much you can afford to squirrel away.
 If you choose, they’ll also automatically transfer the money to a savings pot.

 Which of these apps can I earn interest from?

 Longer-term savers may be looking to earn interest from accounts with a better rate.
 However, there are some options for saving and investing from among the challenger apps.

 Tandem offers a fixed savings account.
 Check out our Tandem review to find out more.

-Starling offers some interest, so it’s definitely worth considering.
+Starling offers (a very small amount of) interest, so it’s worth considering.

 So does Monzo, but you need to be able to put aside at least £1,000 to open a Savings Pot.

 Moneybox is an easy and simple investment app which works by rounding up your transaction to the nearest pound and investing the spare change in a share portfolio.